crossroadsfpga/enso/README.md

     - flow_director_wrapper.sv: Wrapper file for flow_director.
 Currently directly forward the metadata
     - basic_data_mover.sv: Take the metadata from Flow Director and then fetch pkt from Global Pkt Buffer, then (1) forward the pkt to Ethernet output, or (2) drop pkt, or (3) send to PCIe, depending on the pkt_flag field.
     - pdu_gen.sv: Take the metadata from basic_data_mover and pkts data to form a block for PCIe transmission.
   - esram_wrapper.sv: Global Pkt Buffer.
 In simulation, it is a BRAM to speed up simulation.
 During Synthesis, it is mapped to eSRAM.
-The `define SIM` should be commented during Synthesis.
   - pcie_top.sv : PCIe top-level.
 Dummy module when `SIM` is defined.
     - fpga2cpu_pcie.sv : Handle the FPGA->CPU transfer.
 FPGA side pushes data to ring buffer.
 The other side of the ring buffer will fetch data in batch and starts DMA to CPU.
       - ring_buffer.sv: The ring_buffer at FPGA side.